lunaris-sys/foundation/README.md

 Different AI providers have different APIs, different capabilities, and different privacy implications.
 Sending the contents of a private file to a cloud API might be fine in some contexts and completely unacceptable in others.
 The system needs to handle both without the rest of the codebase caring about the difference.

-The solution is a **provider trait** in Rust - a common interface that every AI backend implements.
-The AI layer talks to the trait, never directly to a specific provider.
+The solution is a common interface (called a "provider trait" in Rust) that every AI backend implements.
+The AI layer talks to this interface, never directly to a specific provider.
+From the rest of the system's perspective, all AI providers look identical - whether the model runs locally on your machine or in a data center on another continent.

 ```mermaid
 flowchart TD